-University of Chicago Health Plan (UCHP) Blue Cross Blue Shield HMO Illinois (HMO Illinois) All treatment covered is provided at You have access to the Blue Cross Blue Shield University of Chicago Medicine facilities, HMO Illinois network of contracting doctors and including the University of Chicago Medical hospitals to choose from when care is needed.
-Center (UCMC), and by UCHP PCPs and UCHP Specialists.
-Health care is provided within specific geographic areas called service areas.
-To be Services received at non-University of a member in HMO Illinois, you must live in its Chicago Medicine facilities or by non-UCHP- service area and you must use doctors in the designated providers will not be covered network and within your service area unless it is unless it is an emergency. an emergency.
+Blue Cross Blue Shield HMO Illinois (HMO Illinois)

+- You have access to the Blue Cross Blue Shield HMO Illinois network of contracting doctors and hospitals to choose from when care is needed. - Health care is provided within specific geographic areas called service areas.
+To be a member in HMO Illinois, you must live in its service area and you must use doctors in the network and within your service area unless it is an emergency.